Young Adulthood

 Young adulthood can be a time of drastic change.
-This age range generally starts in your early twenties and goes through your mid-thirties, and this period of life is often marked by exciting milestones like first full-time jobs, growth in relationships, and learning more about the world.
+This age range generally starts around early twenties and goes through mid-thirties, and this period of life is often marked by exciting milestones like first full-time jobs, growth in relationships, and learning more about the world.
 However, with the wonderful experiences of emerging adulthood also come new stressors and situations that you may need help to handle mentally or emotionally.
-Read on to learn advice from mental health experts.
+Read on to learn advice for young people from mental health experts.

 iStock/SeventyFour